Vgaurav01/chatbot-task/README.md

 If you can it would be great if you could achieve this as well:
 - Instead of sending multiple values or parts of the CSV file contents to ChatGPT, send only the final result.
 - Use pandas to handle all data filtering from the CSV files.
-- To determine the values for filtering, seek guidance from the LLMs.
+- To determine the values for filtering, seek guidance from the ChatGPT.
-- Answering each question may necessitate at least two prompts to the LLM: one before the data filtering and another after.
+- Answering each question may necessitate at least two prompts to the ChatGPT: one before the data filtering and another after.